tencentyun/intlcloud-documents/product/安全/宙斯盾安全防护/词汇表_intl.md

 BGP (Border Gateway Protocol) network is a network that connects directly with the autonomous systems (AS) in the Internet by using border gateway protocol.
 Tencent Cloud's BGP linkage has gained access to 28 ISPs to eliminate cross-network delay and provide excellent network access experience.

 ## Non-BGP Network
 This refers to China Telecom, China Unicom and China Mobile's non-BGP networks, which provide static IP resources.
-If a user in a non-BGP network wants to access the resources from another non-BGP network with which he/she has not registered, cross-network access is required.
+If a user in a non-BGP network wants to access the resources from another non-BGP network with which he/she is not registered with, cross-network access is required.

 ## 3 Non-BGP IPs
 One protective IP is configured for each of the three non-BGP networks (China Telecom, China Unicom and China Mobile).
 A total of three protective IPs are configured.